 The Committee concluded that the principles and requirements in IFRS Standards provide an adequate basis for the entity to determine the recognition of player transfer payments received.
 Consequently, the Committee [decided] not to add the matter to its standard-setting agenda.

-The deadline for commenting on the proposals is 14 February 2020.
+The deadline for commenting on the proposals was 14 February 2020.
 The Committee will consider all comments received in writing by that date; agenda papers analysing comments received will include analysis only of comments received by that date.